-§2E5.1.
-Offering, Accepting, or Soliciting a Bribe or Gratuity Affecting the Operation of an Employee Welfare or Pension Benefit Plan

-- (a) Base Offense Level: - (1) 10, if a bribe; or - (2) 6, if a gratuity. - (b) Specific Offense Characteristics - (1) If the defendant was a fiduciary of the benefit plan, increase by 2 levels. - (2) Increase by the number of levels from the table in §2F1.1 (Fraud and Deceit) corresponding to the value of the prohibited payment or the value of the improper benefit to the payer, whichever is greater. - (c) Special Instruction for Fines Organizations - (1) In lieu of the pecuniary loss under subsection (a)(3) of §8C2.4 (Base Fine), use the greatest of: (A) the value of the unlawful payment; (B) if a bribe, the value of the benefit received or to be received in return for the unlawful payment; or (C) if a bribe, the consequential damages resulting from the unlawful payment.
+- §2E5.1.
+Offering, Accepting, or Soliciting a Bribe or Gratuity Affecting the Operation of an Employee Welfare or Pension Benefit Plan; Prohibited Payments or Lending of Money by Employer or Agent to Employees, Representatives, or Labor Organizations - (a) Base Offense Level: - (1) 10, if a bribe; or - (2) 6, if a gratuity. - (b) Specific Offense Characteristics - (1) If the defendant was a fiduciary of the benefit plan or labor organization, increase by 2 levels. - (2) Increase by the number of levels from the table in §2F1.1 (Fraud and Deceit) corresponding to the value of the prohibited payment or the value of the improper benefit to the payer, whichever is greater. - (c) Special Instruction for Fines Organizations - (1) In lieu of the pecuniary loss under subsection (a)(3) of §8C2.4 (Base Fine), use the greatest of: (A) the value of the unlawful payment; (B) if a bribe, the value of the benefit received or to be received in return for the unlawful payment; or (C) if a bribe, the consequential damages resulting from the unlawful payment.